The Duccio’s workshop in Siena, where the “Maestà” was painted

 An incredible place to discover in the historic centre of Siena

-By visiting Siena, the nice town that is a UNESCO heritage site, there are many places plenty of history that can be admired in the historic centre, there is a place that has a particular significance within the history of Sienese art.
+By visiting Siena, a stunning town that has earned recognition as a UNESCO heritage site for its rich history, there is a place that has a particular significance within the history of Sienese art.

 The Duccio’s workshop where the Maestà was painted